Academics

 • Through the curriculum, we promote self-initiated and self-directed learning and growth.

-Throughout the grades, our curriculum models how to create and develop connections cross topics and/or cross disciplines, through the practice of STEAM (Science, Technology, Engineering, Arts and Math) and interdisciplinary units, or long-term projects.
+Throughout the grades, our curriculum models how to create and develop connections across topics and/or across disciplines, through the practice of STEAM (Science, Technology, Engineering, Arts, and Math) and interdisciplinary units, or long-term projects.
 From the teachers’ perspective, these programs require elaborate and collaborative planning, and at the same time, create a sense of unity and a collaborative purpose.
-From the students’ perspective these opportunities engage students in active problem-finding and problem-solving.
+From the students’ perspective, these opportunities engage students in active problem-finding and problem-solving.

 DSC 0334 2